Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Yell
 New
 Will yell their Talk text?
 Unless you can get a second text box in there somewhere
-##		H	District Object De-Limitation
+##		N	District Object De-Limitation
 ###		C	BasicFloor
 .Spawn (Fire Grate)
 ###		C	Computer